agraef/ez-ag/README.md

   amount of pitch bend that you want to have.
 It defaults to one semitone but can be set to anything between zero and four quarter tones.
 If zero, pitch bends are disabled.
-(This will only bend up right now; if needed, you can change the corresponding logic in the gwing subpatch.)
+(This will only bend up right now; if needed, you can change the corresponding logic in the gwing subpatch.
+E.g., you might want to assign the little faders cc 1 and cc 2 instead and allow for both upward and downward bends.)

 - The direction buttons (the green triangle-shaped ones) can be used to switch between GM patches (instrument sounds).
 Also, the four little side buttons